00labs/huma-monorepo/0_doc/v2/borrowers/loan-management.md

 The Huma SDK provides utilities for interacting with protocol contracts, along with various on-chain and off-chain data storage.
 It enables you to programmatically perform the borrowing-related actions described above.

-Download the SDK as an NPM package from [https://www.npmjs.com/package/@huma-finance/sdk](https://www.npmjs.com/package/@huma-finance/sdk**).
-You can find the SDK's code at [https://github.com/00labs/huma-js/tree/develop/packages/huma-sdk].
+Download the SDK as an NPM package [here](https://www.npmjs.com/package/@huma-finance/sdk).
+You can find the SDK's code in [this Github repo](https://github.com/00labs/huma-js/tree/develop/packages/huma-sdk).